adunoluwa1/PBI-Online-Retail-Data-Visualization/README.md

 # PBI-Online-Retail-Data-Visualization
-Analysed and visualized an online retail company's data to find opportunities for expansion and answer important business questions pertaning to the trends and breakdown by different sections to have clarity on how revenue is generated and the main factors affecting the online store.
+I analysed an online retail company's data to find opportunities for regional expansion.
+I extracted insights and patterns which answered important business questions and identified the main factors affecting the online store.

 I used Power BI to clean, manipulate (using DAX) and visualize the the data to extract insights.
 ![Project Dashboard-1](https://user-images.githubusercontent.com/99233674/191893946-f9a4a1bf-f1d7-4d11-9df3-50a2062f2023.jpg)